 In this case, a person lifts an object first from the ground and then drops it to the ground again.
 Here we can get the work done (by the gravity) of this entire loop in 2 ways:

 1) Way 1: As finally displacement(S) of the object is zero, so work done is zero.

 2) Way 2: This case is the summation of case 1 and Case 2.

-So if we consider the total work done = work done to lift + work done to drop = – MgH + MgH = 0
+So if we consider the total work done by gravity = work done by gravity while the load is lifted + work done by gravity while the object dropped = – MgH + MgH = 0

 Case 4: What is the work done If we push a wall and it doesn’t move

 Case 4: We are pushing a wall but it doesn’t move